raklaptudirm/MkodeLang/README.md

     newObject:var[a,b,c];

 ## Console functions:
-Mkode provides three main console functions: clear, out, nextLine; which are used to clear the console, to print in the consolr and to move the cursor to the next line respectively.
+Mkode provides three main console functions: clear, out, nextLine; which are used to clear the console, to print in the console and to move the cursor to the next line respectively.
 Usage:

     Console:clear[];